Harness, Dickey & Pierce

 Harness IP is a law firm headquartered in Troy, Michigan.
 In October 2021, the firm announced it has adopted Harness IP as its new name.
 The firm previously went by the abbreviated Harness Dickey.

 Harness IP focuses exclusively on intellectual property.
 The firm provides legal services in all areas of patents, trademarks, and copyrights — including preparation and prosecution, licensing, litigation, and portfolio management services — as well as handling anti-counterfeiting, international rights, due diligence, and trade secret matters.

-Today, the firm qualifies as one of the largest intellectual property law firms in the United States.

 History

 Harness IP was established in 1921 as a result of Detroit's growing automotive industry.
 The firm's founder, J. King Harness, formerly served as the patent department leader for the Ford Motor Company and later became the Chief Patent Counsel to Chrysler (now Stellantis).
 In 1925, Art Dickey and Hodgson Pierce joined the firm as partners.

 Harness IP's first office was located within the General Motors Building.
 In the mid-1960s, the firm moved to the Fisher Building, followed by a move to Birmingham in 1973.
 The firm moved to its current office in Troy, Michigan, in the early 1990s.

 Since then, the firm has opened three offices outside of Michigan: the firm's Clayton, Missouri office opened in 2000; the Reston, Virginia office opened in 2001; and the firm's Frisco, Texas office opened in 2015.

 In anticipation of the firm's 100th anniversary, Harness IP created its first-ever CEO position in early 2020 and named former firm Principal Bill Coughlin to the new role.
 Coughlin previously served as the President & CEO of Ford Global Technologies, LLC and Assistant General Counsel to Ford Motor Company from 2000 to 2018.
 He also previously served as Chief Patent Counsel & IP Leader for DaimlerChrysler and Chief Trademark Counsel for Chrysler Corporation.